AI Agents for Supply Chain Optimisation with n8n

 from

-CO2 reporting remains a primary challenge for small and medium-sized companies, as they struggle to accurately determine emissions from transportation.
+CO2 reporting remains a primary challenge for small and medium-sized companies, as they struggle to accurately quantify transportation-related emissions.

 Let us assume you are working for the logistics department of a retail company in France.